GetDutchie/brick/packages/brick_sqlite/README.md

 flutter pub run build_runner watch
 ```

-:bulb: While Brick guesses right most of the time, the migration should still be reviewed after it's created (for example, a `DropTable` might just be a `RenameTable`).
+:bulb: While Brick guesses right most of the time, the migration should still be reviewed after it's created (for example, a `DropTable` might just be a `RenameTable` or maybe `onDeleteCascade` needs to be set for a `InsertForeignKey`).

 ## Fields